lando/cli/examples/services/README.md

 # Should have mounted overridden nginx volume
 lando ssh -s nginx -c "cat /var/www/test.txt | grep MOUNTED"

-# Should have injected overriden envvar into nginx
+# Should have injected overridden envvar into nginx
 lando ssh -s nginx -c "env | grep THING=STUFF"

 # Should have built appserver from a custom docker image